 Antibiotics are not helpful for measles and your doctor won't give them to your child unless your child also develops a bacterial infection as a complication of measles.

 In severe cases of measles, particularly when there are more serious complications, hospital treatment may be necessary.

 How can I care for my child at home?

 - give paracetamol for pain or discomfort if needed.
 You must follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose

 - never give your child or young person aspirin as this may increase the risk of Reye syndrome, which is a rare and serious illness

-- see information about treating fever on the fever page of this website
+- see information about treating fever

 - use saltwater drops (saline) to treat a stuffy nose - ask your pharmacist or family doctor for instructions

 - use damp cotton wool to clean away any crustiness around the eyes - use one piece of cotton wool per wipe for each eye and gently clean the eye from inner to outer lid

 - keep your child at home and resting until they are well and your public health service advises that they can return to school or daycare